mona-120/E-Commerce-Data/README.md

 - Power BI

 ## Project Steps
-1. Designed ERD and mapped table relationships.
+1. Designed ERD and mapped table relationships
-2. Cleaned and transformed raw data.
+2. Cleaned and transformed raw data
-3. Loaded processed data into MySQL for advanced SQL queries.
+3. Loaded processed data into MySQL for advanced SQL queries
-4. Built interactive dashboards in Power BI.
+4. Built interactive dashboards in Power BI

 ## Insights
-- Sales trends.
+- Sales trends
-- Product performance.
+- Product performance
-- Customer behavior.
+- Customer behavior
-- Number of orders by month.
+- Number of orders by month
-- Number of orders by country.
+- Number of orders by country
-- Number of orders by payment method.
+- Number of orders by payment method
-- Number of orders by status.
+- Number of orders by status